Home

 Another way to understand the impact of inflation is to determine the value of today's dollar in the future.
 For instance, $100 that you have today, in 15 years given a three percent inflation rate, would be worth only $64.19.
 Inflation over time does erode the value of money.

-Enter 60000 (no commas or dollar sign) in the Today's Amount: field.
-Then enter 3 in the Annual Inflation Rate: field: and 20 in the Number of Years: field.
-The calculator shows two results.
 The first result (Reduced Amount) is $33,220.55, which represents the value of $60,000 in 20 years.
 The second result (Required Amount) is $108,366.67, which is amount of money that you need in 20 years to match the purchasing power of $60,000.

 You can see how inflation reduces the value of your money in the future.
 Therefore, you need to factor it into your nest egg planning and implementation.